 Bicycle hire from Pipiriki to Whanganui is available if you don’t want to paddle the whole way.

-However, we keep a database of solo travellers, so please contact us with what you would like to do and we will do our best to find you a trip on the dates you would like to go.
+However, we keep a database of solo travelers, so please contact us with what you would like to do and we will do our best to find you a trip on the dates you would like to go.

-If we don’t have any other solo travellers booked, we will ask other groups that are going on if you can join them.
+If we don’t have any other solo travelers booked, we will ask other groups that are going on if you can join them.
 We find this the safest and politest thing to do as some groups prefer to paddle alone and it can cause an uncomfortable situation if you turn up to the river unannounced.

 The Department of Conservation (DoC) provides campsites and huts situated along the river.
 Youth under 18 years old can camp at the campsites free of charge.
 We can assist you or can do your DoC campsite bookings to make it easier for you, for no additional charge.